|

 pressures influence the properties of atoms through the turnover of stellar

-generations (stars being the bodies that metabolize nuclear particles
+generations (stars being the bodies that metabolize small atoms into bigger atoms)?

-one could ask whether atoms are pre-programmed to assemble themselves
+More provocatively, might atoms be pre-programmed to assemble themselves

 into this particular universe in any way analogous to that in which acorns